 Video consultations require a lot of coordination at our end and at the GP's end so please try to keep your video consultation appointment.
 If you need to cancel, please let us know as soon as possible.
-Our usual cancellation policy applies and if less than 24 hours' notice is provided a cancellation fee may apply.
+Our usual cancellation policy applies and if less than 48 hours' notice is provided a cancellation fee applies.

 How should I prepare for a video consultation appointment?

 You can help get the best from a video consultation by following these simple steps: